 Commerce has always been my passion, so I decided to major in Accounting and Finance at the UWA Business School.

 - Richard Goyder

 NBA Writer and Basketball Journalist

 Operational excellence at the World Economic Forum

-- Matt de Boar
+- Matt de Boer

 AFL footballer, Starlight Children's Foundation (NSW) Board member, WESTSTAR Academy program manager and co-founder of Alerte Digital Sport (ADS)

 UWA has a network of industry partnerships with over 30+ corporate business school partners including Bankwest, EY, Woodside, KPMG, BHP Billiton, Chevron and many more.
 You’ll be taught by academics who are experts in their fields and be treated throughout your degree to guest lecturers from some of our partners companies.
 Strong industry contacts will give you the added advantage of growing quality networks to draw on when you graduate.

 Andrea Bradbury – Marketing and Economics double major

 While at UWA I studied a Bachelor of Commerce (Majoring in Marketing and Economics with a Business Law Minor) and did a semester on exchange at Copenhagen Business School.
 I completed the Communications Council Graduate Program in 2013 and was hired as a Grad with Meerkats, the Brand Leadership Company in 2014 where I continued to work as Brand Coordinator until late 2016.
 Following this, I moved to West Australian Ballet as part of their Marketing Team, where I’ve been for the past year.